bloodywoof-mike/Whitepaper/roadmap.md

 ## Post-TGE (Near-Term)

 Immediately after TGE, **staking** goes live with **FP multipliers** and **leaderboards** so that early adopters see tangible advantages for reputation.
 We also run the first **Prize$Fight** bounties to reward standout performances and superfans, and we light up **$FIGHT rails for merch and tickets** with UFC-adjacent partners where supported.
+The **Partner Ecosystem Access** model launches, enabling select projects to burn $FIGHT for FP distribution to the Fight.ID community through quests and campaigns.

 **Why this matters:** Fans get instant, meaningful utility on day one—stake to join fighter communities, earn boosted rewards via FP, and participate in visible prize moments.
+Projects gain direct access to an authenticated, engaged fanbase, creating immediate demand for $FIGHT.

-**How value accrues to $FIGHT:** Staking locks remove tokens from circulation, community actions create recurring micro-fees, and commerce rails settle in $FIGHT where available; a share of net revenues flows to the DAO for **buybacks/burns** and growth programs.
+**How value accrues to $FIGHT:** Staking locks remove tokens from circulation, community actions create recurring micro-fees, partner burns reduce circulating supply, and commerce rails settle in $FIGHT where available; a share of net revenues flows to the DAO for **buybacks/burns** and growth programs.

 ---

 ## Q1 2026

-We launch **Prediction Markets** for fight outcomes and performance props, synchronized to the UFC calendar, and expand **exchange coverage** to improve routing depth and accessibility for new users.
-We also open additional **partner surfaces** that accept $FIGHT for access, entries, and upgrades.
+We launch **Prediction Markets** through partnership with a licensed operator, offering fantasy-style, culture-based games synchronized to the UFC calendar.
+We also expand **exchange coverage** to improve routing depth and accessibility for new users, and open additional **partner surfaces** that accept $FIGHT for access, entries, and upgrades.
+The **Partner Ecosystem Access** model scales, with more projects burning $FIGHT for FP to incentivize Fight.ID community participation.

-**Why this matters:** Prediction Markets transform weekly cards into repeatable engagement loops, while broader listings reduce slippage and make participation simpler for mainstream fans.
+**Why this matters:** Prediction Markets add repeatable engagement loops around weekly cards; partner-operated model ensures compliance and global reach.
+Broader listings reduce slippage.
+Growing partner demand for ecosystem access creates sustained burn pressure on circulating supply.

-**How value accrues to $FIGHT:** Maker/taker/settlement fees settle in $FIGHT, leaderboard mechanics increase entry frequency, and exchange depth supports higher throughput—all of which raise fee flow to the DAO and, in turn, buyback/burn capacity.
+**How value accrues to $FIGHT:** Prediction market fees settle in $FIGHT and flow to DAO for buybacks/burns; exchange depth supports higher throughput; partner burns directly reduce circulating supply, compounding value accrual as ecosystem scales.

 ---